 This step will not be necessary for every toilet seat, but my toilet seat was sitting on a slant after the bidet was installed.
-These bumpers are stick-on and can be placed on the underside of the toilet seat to provide the necessary leveling.
+These bumpers are stick-on.
+The toilet bumpers can be placed on the underside of the toilet seat to provide the necessary leveling.

 Bidet installation – Step 8: Install Water Line From T-valve to the Bidet

 The water line that comes with the bidet kit will need to be installed between the T-valve at the base of the toilet tank to the bidet controls.
-Hand tightened the line in place using the wing-nut tool attached the the flexible line.
+Hand tighten the water line in place using the wing-nut tool attached the the flexible line.

 Bidet Installation – Step 9: Turn on Water Supply and Check for Leaks

 At this point, all the proper connections should be installed.
 You can now turn your water supply back on.